 Menu editing and the console

-Once password protection has been removed we can use some of the grub4dos features:
+Once password protection has been removed we can use some of the grub4dos menu and shell features:

 Note: On later versions of grub4dos, hold down the SHIFT key before pressing the e, p, c or b key.

-Use the Up\Down cursor keys to highlight a menu item and press E (for edit) - grub4dos will then display the code that will be run by that menu item.
+Use the Up\Down cursor keys to highlight a particular menu item and then press SHIFT+E (for edit) - grub4dos will then display the code that will be run by that menu item.
 You can edit any line or add or delete lines.
-Once you have finished editing press [ENTER] key to run it or the B key - or press [ESC] key to abort the changes.
+Once you have finished editing press [ENTER] key to run it or press the B key - or press [ESC] key to abort the changes.
 Note that if you reload the same menu, your changes will be lost.
-Use O or o to insert a line.
+Use O or o to insert a new line.

-This allows you to examine any messages and check what files are being enumerated by E2B.
+This allows you to examine any E2B messages and check which files are being enumerated by E2B.

 Most batch files in E2B have a .g4b file extension (by convention).
 These can be run from the grub4dos console too.